 - Identify areas and individual sites of cultural significance on Planning Maps.
-The location of sites of cultural significance will be identified specifically on the Planning Maps or generally, with the Council holding silent files of wāhi tapu, as requested by Tāngata Whenua lwi authorities. - Where a resource consent application involves activities or development that the Council considers may adversely affect sites or areas of cultural significance Council will encourage applicants to engage with Tāngata Whenua the relevant lwi authority early in the process, including making available to the lwi authority a copy of the application and any other relevant information. - Where the Council considers that a resource consent application may adversely affect sites or areas of cultural significance the Council will make available, on request or by prior arrangement, a copy of the application to Tāngata Whenua as relevant and appropriate the relevant lwi authority, in the event that the applicant does not do so.
+The location of sites of cultural significance will be identified specifically on the Planning Maps or generally, with the Council holding silent files of wāhi tapu, as requested by Tāngata Whenua. - Where a resource consent application involves activities or development that the Council considers may adversely affect sites or areas of cultural significance Council will encourage applicants to engage Tāngata Whenua early in the process, including making available to the Iwi authority a copy of the application and any other relevant information. - Where the Council considers that a resource consent application may adversely affect sites or areas of cultural significance the Council will make available, on request or by prior arrangement, a copy of the application to Tāngata Whenua as relevant and appropriate, in the event that the applicant does not do so.
 Despite this the merits of individual resource consent applications will be considered in terms of the effects of the proposal on the area or sites of cultural significance.
-Conditions of consent may be imposed where mitigation measures are necessary. - Council will consider using independent accredited Māori Commissioners to sit on the Council Hearing Committee for notified consent applications or plan change hearings.

-Council will work together with Tāngata Whenua Iwi authorities to develop an Iwi Consultation Guide for consent applicants to assist in understanding the, who, how, why and when to consult with Iwi and hapū.
+Conditions of consent may be imposed where mitigation measures are necessary. - Council will consider using independent accredited Māori Commissioners to sit on the Council Hearing Committee for notified consent applications or plan change hearings. - Council will work together with Tāngata Whenua to develop a Consultation Guide for consent applicants to assist in understanding the, who, how, why and when to consult with Iwi and hapū.

-(The methods propose that the Council will, with guidance from Tāngata Whenua, through Iwi authorities, respond to the effects of individual activities on sites and values as they occur.
+(The methods propose that the Council will, with guidance from Tāngata Whenua, through lwi authorities, respond to the effects of individual activities on sites and values as they occur.
 The Council will be constrained in its ability to respond and protect such sites and values by the extent of its knowledge about these values and sites.
-Some archaeological information is publicly available in the New Zealand Historic Places Trust (Pouhere Taonga) register and other sources.
+Some archaeological information is publicly available in Heritage New Zealand (Pouhere Taonga) List and other sources.